p3tr0v/chacal/README.md

 # Chacal
-Golang anti-vm framework for Red Team and Pentesters
+Golang Anti-VM Framework for Red Team and Pentesters